 - Very well trusted: Backed by Adobe, a reputable company, your clients and partners will have no issue signing your online documents, even if eSigning is a new concept to them.

 - Advanced options: The platform has powerful enterprise integrations and can be used for many advanced purposes with Adobe’s API.

-- Lacking customer support: There are many complaints about Adobe’s customer support service.
+- Lacking customer support: Many complaints about Adobe’s customer support service exist.

 - Higher learning curve: The UI isn’t as straightforward as other options.

 Price: Starts at $29.99 per month for the Small Business Plan, which includes up to 9 users.

 With a very generous and feature-filled free plan, Docsketch is a good option for anyone looking for free eSign software.

 Docksketch features include flexible workflows, reminders, and document tracking, and you can even customize your signees’ experience based on the document they’ll be signing.

 - Perfect for beginner signees: You can personalize the signing process of each signee according to the document you’re sending, so it’s as simple and easy as possible for them.

 - Easy-to-use templates: You can turn your most-used documents into templates to customize future documents to send them quickly.